 A slider is a widget with which a user may set a value by moving an indicator, usually in a horizontal fashion.
 The user may also click on a point on the slider to change the setting.
 It is different from a scrollbar in that it is typically used to adjust a value without changing the format of the display or the other information on the screen.
 A slider is used to set defined, contiguous values or a range of discrete values.
 It is a good choice when values have a relative quantity, not a numeric value.
 Usually, changes made on the slider are shown immediately.
 That instant feedback supports input that is not necessarily precise.
 Compared with spin controls a slider provides faster changes within a larger range but with lower accuracy.
 Sliders are almost solely operable by mouse.

 - Use a slider when adjusting the value relative to its current value is more important than choosing an absolute value.
-For example, a volume control: the average user will usually think about turning the volume up or down to make a sound louder or quieter, rather than setting the peak output to a specific decibel value.

 - Use a slider when it is useful for the user to control the rate of change of the value in real time.
-For example, to monitor the effects of a color change in a live preview window as they drag the RGB sliders.

 - If the value is open-ended on one or both ends, consider using a Spin Box instead.

 This page was last modified on 25 October 2013, at 08:01.
 This page has been accessed 4,753 times.
 Content is available under Creative Commons License SA 3.0 as well as the GNU Free Documentation License 1.2.